 SP-1.
+Speed Restrictions - Cars

+(a) 40 or more multi-level cars (empty or loaded) MAXIMUM SPEED unless moving in a solid multi-level train, or in a solid block on the rear of an intermodal train or mixed freight train 25 MPH

+- (b) Short ore hopper cars (35' or less): loaded30 MPH empty......35 MPH - (c) Empty top gons and empty open-top hoppers (foreign or system) unless handled in solid empty unit train, and empty bulkhead flats or empty woodracks (foreign or system)45 MPH

+EXCEPTION:

-Speed Restrictions - Cars MAXIMUM SPEED (a) 40 or more empty multi-level cars unless moving in a solid multi-level train, or in a solid block on the rear of a mixed freight OF MOU train 25 IVIPH (b) Short ore hopper cars (35' or less): loadedempty(c) Empty top gons and empty open-top hoppers 30 MPH 35 MPH (foreign or system) unless handled in solid empty unit train, and empty bulkhead flats or 45 MDII empty woodracks (foreign or system) EXCEPTION: 45 IVIPH Restriction does not apply: If car is shown on train consist, but is not restricted equipment.
-(Top gons, openbulkhead flats and woodracks equipped contact side bearings are not restricted at identified by the computer as restricted eq To center beam flat cars. top hoppers, with constant nd will not be (d) Empty log cars in series: NS 111500-NS 111538 and SOU 118039 45 MPH (e) Loaded coil steel cars in series: 00 40 MDLL NS 609996-NS 610210 and NS 659050-NS 6590 SP-2.
-Speed Restrictions - Locomotives evised 7/16/15 • OO MDLI Single light locomotive Locomotive not equipped with event recorder when operated as a single unit or as a lead unit All steam locomotives All other light locomotive consists of two or more units
+Restriction does not apply:

+- If car is shown on train consist, but is not identified as restricted equipment.
+(Top gons, open-top hoppers, bulkhead flats and woodracks equipped with constant contact side bearings are not restricted and will not be identified by the computer as restricted equipment.) - 2.
+To center beam flat cars. - (d) Empty log cars in series: NS 111500-NS 111538 and SOU 118039......45 MPH - (e) Loaded coil steel cars in series: NS 609996-NS 610210 and NS 659050-NS 659068.....40 MPH

+SP-2.
+Speed Restrictions - Locomotives

+Single light locomotive 30 MPH Locomotive not equipped with event recorder when operated as a single unit or as a lead unit 30 MPH All steam locomotives 40 MPH All other light locomotive consists of two or more units 50 MPH

+NOTE: Road Locomotives must not be operated through class yard retarders.
+Light locomotive consists of two or more units may operate as a train at the maximum authorized speed for trains designated by Timetable and/or Operations Bulletin.

 SP-3.
+Speed Restrictions - Trains

+MAXIMUM SPEED

+Passenger Trains 79 MPH

+Trains consisting entirely of, or a combination of,

+Triple Crown, Intermodal (TOFC/COFC) or

+Multi-Level equipment 60 MPH

+Intermodal or Multi-Level trains handling:

-Speed Restrictions - Trains MAXIMUM SPEED Passenger Trains 79 MPH Multi-Level equipment 60 MPH Loaded or empty automotive frame flat cars.
-60 MPH Loaded or empty Mechanical Refrigerator Cars (Super Reefers) 60 MPH EXCEPTION: Certain Mechanical Refrigerator Reefers) are restricted.
-These cars will be restricted on the wheel report with "50 M RESTRICTION WHEN EMPTY" or "50 M RESTRICTION" identified as IPH SPEED Key Trains 50 MPH EXCEPTION: Key Trains carrying 20 or more load ded tank cars
+Loaded or empty automotive frame flat cars 60 MPH

+Loaded or empty Mechanical Refrigerator

+Cars (Super Reefers) 60 MPH

+EXCEPTION: Certain Mechanical Refrigerate Reefers) are restricted.
+These cars will be identified on the wheel report with "50 MPH SPEED WHEN EMPTY" or "50 MPH SPEED RESTRICT ed as restricted RESTRICTION

+Key Trains50 MPH